 Cartography in the Square

 Cartography was another craft which required skilled engraving.
-Several of the mapmakers whose work has been used in illustrations for this book operated from premises in Parliament Square.
+Several of the mapmakers whose work has been used in illustrations for this web site operated from premises in Parliament Square.
 Reference has been made above to the contribution of the Kirkwood family in this connection.
 Cartography was one of Andrew Bell’s skills.
 Bell’s Plan of the City Edinburgh (1773) was created in his workshop in the south side of the Square.

 John Ainslie (1745-1828) was another cartographer who worked in the Square until he moved to the New Town in 1788.
 Illustrations from his map Old and New Town of Edinburgh (1804) have been used in this study.
 Ainslie produced many maps covering the whole of Scotland and was unusual in having the rare ability of being able to do the surveying, engraving and publishing by himself.
 Thomas Brown and James Watson produced their Plan of the City including all the Latest Improvements (1793) from their shop in the Square.
 Robert Kirkwood (1774-1818) produced his splendid Plan of the City of Edinburgh and its Environs (1817), from his workshop at 19 Parliament Square which was destroyed in the Great Fire of 1824.